swcarpentry/website/pages/assessment.md

 Additionally, we collect data on the long-term impact our workshops are having on both Data Carpentry and Software Carpentry learners.
 The [Carpentry Long-Term Feedback Survey](https://www.surveymonkey.com/r/Preview/?sm=LksuekfCD3hzLW6lPkx9qhkRF5nDt8uGWpN7lq2Mx0Dqw1Zriv3qYFpu3XtR46ei) was launched in March 2017, and data is collected every 6 months.

 ## Data
-Data sets for Software Carpentry's pre- and post-workshop surveys and assessment reports are provided in a [GitHub repository](https://github.com/carpentries/assessment-projects), along with the version of the surveys that were in use at the time of analysis.
+Data sets for Software Carpentry's pre- and post-workshop surveys and assessment reports are provided in a [GitHub repository](https://github.com/carpentries/assessment), along with the version of the surveys that were in use at the time of analysis.

 ## Analyses
-We invite you to check out the most recent Analysis of Software Carpentry’s Post-Workshop Surveys [report](https://carpentries.github.io/assessment-projects/software-carpentry-projects/analysis-postworkshop.html).
-The data used in this report is available in this [repository](https://github.com/carpentries/assessment-projects/tree/master/software-carpentry-projects).
+We invite you to check out the most recent [Analysis of Software Carpentry’s Post-Workshop Surveys](https://carpentries.github.io/assessment/software-carpentry/postreport.html).
+The data used in this report is available in this [repository](https://github.com/carpentries/assessment/tree/master/software-carpentry).

-Additionally, the Carpentries long-term impact [report](https://carpentries.github.io/assessment-projects/joint-carpentry-projects/long-term-survey/report.html) is available via GitHub.
+Additionally, the Carpentries long-term impact [report](https://carpentries.github.io/assessment/carpentries/long-term-survey/report.html) is available via GitHub.